 instead, the responses each contain a unique expiring token that is embedded in

-the URL, which grants the recipient the ability to execute the transition.
+the URL, which grants the recipient the ability to execute the quick

+transition.
 Because the user does not have to log in, no license is used.
-This token cannot
+This

-be reused in any way and only grants the recipient the ability to perform the
+token cannot be reused in any way, and only grants the recipient the ability to

-associated transition.
-If the recipient attempts to respond after the
+perform the associated quick transition.
+If the recipient attempts to respond

-designated expiration time has passed, he or she must enter login credentials
+after the designated expiration time has passed, he or she must enter login